What is DFARS?

 To adhere to this requirement, organizations must identify all system users, processes acting on behalf of a user, and devices (3.5.1).
 To do this, organizations should verify all users’ identities, processes, and devices as a prerequisite for accessing systems (3.5.2).

-For the full list of Identification and Authentication security requirements and detailed descriptions, read pages 84-86 of NIST 800-171 publication.
+For the complete list of Identification and Authentication security requirements and detailed descriptions, read pages 84-86 of NIST 800-171 publication.

 This requirement ensures that organizations have established an operational incident-handling capability for organizational systems that includes preparation, detection, analysis, containment, recovery, and user response activities (3.6.1).

-Compliant organizations should be able to track, document, and report incidents to designated officials, both internal and external to the organization (3.6.2), and test incident response capabilities (3.6.3).
+Compliant organizations should track, document, and report incidents to designated officials, both internal and external to the organization (3.6.2), and test incident response capabilities (3.6.3).

-For the full list of Incident Response security requirements and detailed descriptions, read pages 87-88 of NIST 800-171 publication.
+For the complete list of Incident Response security requirements and detailed descriptions, read pages 87-88 of NIST 800-171 publication.

 As a DoD contractor, organizations are expected to perform maintenance on all organizational systems (3.7.1).
 The requirement states that “In general, system maintenance requirements tend to support the security objective of availability.